Dartmouth High School (Nova Scotia): Athletics

-Rivalry

-Dartmouth High School has competitive teams in all the major high school sports.

-The Spartans excel most often in cross country and track and field where they have won many Metro banners.
+Dartmouth High School has competitive teams in all the major high school sports, most distinctively excelling in cross country and track and field where they have won many Metro banners.
 The Spartans have also won many recent Metro Boys Rugby titles, and Tier II Football titles in 1995, 2004, 2010 and current champions in 2018.
 The last Tier I Football Championship was won in 1971.

 Dartmouth High School maintains a sports rivalry with cross-town school Prince Andrew High School, who they play each Thanksgiving in football, called the Turkey Bowl.
 The Turkey Bowl was suspended for the 2010 season due to vandalism of the playing field and fan violence.